 The thermal images we have on our site are of a home that had the hot water heater rupture in the attic from a pipe break.
 It flooded the second and first floors.
 The thermal images show all the hidden water damage in the walls, ceilings, studs and insulation.

 The digital photos of the same home show no indication of damage.
 We were able to dry this unit in two days.
 The baseboards were removed and holes drilled to force dehumidified air into wall cavities.
 The restorations consisted of replacing the baseboards, and caulking the 3/16’s inch holes we drilled above the casings to dry the walls behind the vanity upstairs.

-If these clients had called in another company, the clients would have been out of their homes for 3 to 6 months because the drywall and ceiling would have had to be removed and replaced, and the cost would have been around $60,000.
+If these clients had called in other Lutz water damage restoration companies, the clients would have been out of their homes for 3 to 6 months because the drywall and ceiling would have had to be removed and replaced, and the cost would have been around $60,000.
 The homeowners cost was less than 5% of that amount, and their home was back to normal in less than a week.

 This technology can be utilized on 90% of all fresh water damage claims.
 This is because 90% of all claims are from a broken pipe or rain water falling through roof leaks or wind driven rain through windows.
 If you have sewage or rising waters from rivers and streams this is an entirely different category of water loss and we approach totally differently due to bacterial contaminants which may be present in the water.

 Many people are worried about mold in their homes.
 The best way to prevent mold is to dry the building quickly.
 If you suspect there is a water damage in your home, no matter how small you should have a thermal imaging inspection done by a qualified inspector.
 Call only properly certified Lutz water damage restoration companies like Accent American.